Summer Scholar-in-Residence

 2022 Summer Scholar-in-Residence

 Dr. Rob MacSwain is the Associate Professor of Theology at the seminary at The University of the South, in Sewanee, TN.
-For a number of years, Dr. MacSwain has been researching how the lives of holy people serve as evidence of God’s existence.
+For a number of years, Dr. MacSwain has been researching how the lives of holy people serve as evidence of God’s existence, which was the focus of our time together in 2022.

-Dr. MacSwain is no stranger to North Carolina, having been ordained as a priest of the Church in the eastern part of the state in 2002.
+Dr. MacSwain is no stranger to North Carolina, having been ordained as a priest in the eastern part of the state in 2002.
 He holds masters degrees from Princeton Theological Seminary and The University of Edinburgh in Scotland.
 He completed his Ph.D. at The University of St. Andrews in Scotland in 2010.
 He has authored and edited several works including his book Solved by Sacrifice: Austin Farrer, Fideism, and the Evidence of Faith (2013).
-While in Flat Rock, he intends to relax in the mountains of Western North Carolina and he hopes to find time to continue working on his book to be titled The Saint is our Evidence.
+His forthcoming book is titled The Saint is our Evidence.

 The Rev. Bill Brosend, PhD